semad/getMedia/docs/1_ANALYSIS_DESIGN_GENERAL.md

 - Use `page` parameter to fetch next page
 - Continue until `has_more` is false

-**Diff Analysis Implementation**:
-- Compare message_id sets between file and API sources using pandas set operations
-- Calculate sync_percentage as: `(common_records / total_unique_records) * 100`
-- Determine sync_status based on sync_percentage thresholds:
-  - synced: sync_percentage == 100
-  - partially_synced: 90 <= sync_percentage < 100
-  - not_synced: sync_percentage < 90
-- Identify missing records using set difference operations:
-  - missing_in_api = file_message_ids - api_message_ids
-  - missing_in_file = api_message_ids - file_message_ids

 #### **Testing Strategy**
 - **Unit Tests**: Test each class independently with mock data
 - **Integration Tests**: Test full pipeline with sample files and API responses
 - **Error Tests**: Test error handling with invalid data and network failures
 - **Performance Tests**: Test with large datasets to verify memory management

-#### **Code Quality Standards**
-- **Documentation**: Every class and method must have docstrings
-- **Type Hints**: Use Python type hints for all function parameters and returns
-- **Error Handling**: All external operations (file I/O, API calls) must have try/catch blocks
-- **Logging**: Use structured logging with appropriate levels (DEBUG, INFO, WARNING, ERROR)

 ## Conclusion

 The `analysis` command design provides an advanced intermediate analysis system for analyzing Telegram channel data.
 By delivering pattern recognition, statistical analysis, language detection, and engagement analysis, it addresses the limitations of the old `report` command while providing comprehensive insights and detailed reporting.

-The design emphasizes:
-- **Advanced Intermediate Analysis System**: Comprehensive analytics with pattern recognition, language detection, and statistical metrics
+The design emphasizes comprehensive analytics with pattern recognition, structured data processing, detailed JSON output, and clear development guidance.
-- **Structured Data Processing**: Field mapping, validation rules, and comprehensive error handling
-- **Detailed Output**: JSON reports with comprehensive analysis results and metadata
-- **Clear Development Guidance**: Phased implementation approach with testing strategy

 The single-module architecture ensures simplicity and maintainability while providing clear internal organization.
-The system delivers advanced intermediate analysis capabilities including hashtag analysis, mention tracking, URL analysis, emoji detection, creator analysis, engagement analysis, and comprehensive diff analysis.